ZaneDaPayne/Domino_App_Project/README.md

 # Things to be Fixed or Added
 - [ ] Fix camera switching
-- [ ] Back button on View Controller 3 does not connect back to View Controller 1.
+- [x ] Back button on View Controller 3 does not connect back to View Controller 1.
 Similarily, switching between dark and white mode does not change View Controller 1
-- [ ] UIIImageView in View Controller 3 needs to read image from captured image on View Controller 2.
+- [x ] UIIImageView in View Controller 3 needs to read image from captured image on View Controller 2.
 - [ ] Backgrounds for Screen 2 and 3???
 - [ ] Possibly score setting options
 - [ ] Scoring options need to connect with increase and decrease in scores
-- [ ] Determine app icon
+- [x ] Determine app icon
 - [ ] Test run on all devices and make ImageViewer is dynamic
-- [ ] Captured image should fit onto ImageViewer.
+- [x ] Captured image should fit onto ImageViewer.
 Aspect fit image.
 - [ ] Modifications to increase accuracy with detection code.

 # Documentation